TamilaCambe/tamilacambe/README.md

 💙 Administrator by training.
 Programming by passion.

-🎯 JavaScript, React, NodeJS, HTML, CSS.
+🎯 JavaScript, ReactJS, NodeJS, HTML, CSS.

 👯 Learning, practicing, collaborating and sharing some projects carried out during the studies.